fagan2888/queryDBLP/README.md

 # queryDBLP
-a project by information retrieval course courtesy to Wang, D Zhao and Y Zhe
+A project by information retrieval course,
+Courtesy to Wang, D Zhao and Y Zhe